What does Fair Trade Mean?

 Can I Intern with Liz Alig?

 Yes!
-We would be excited to talk to you about our internship opportunities.
-Find more info here or email you resume, 3 referances, and why you would like to intern with us to firstname.lastname@example.org.
+We would love to talk to you about our internship opportunities.
+Find more info here or email you resume, 3 references, and why you would like to intern with us to email@example.com.

 Do you Sell Wholesale?